Configure the Picker

 This screenshot illustrates a list of values field that doesn't have a picker.

-This basic list of values includes the ability to filter on a value that the user enters into the field.
+This basic list of values makes it possible to filter on a value that the user enters into the field.
 For example, if the user enters pi, then a list of accounts whose names include pi display for selection.

 This screenshot illustrates the basic list of values field and its search capability.

-This basic filtering functionality is helpful, but the best practice is to add a picker to enable a wider range of search features on a field.
+This basic filtering functionality is helpful, but for better user experience, use the cx-picker template to enable a wider range of search features on a field.

-A picker is a special kind of search on a dynamic choice list field.
-With pickers, users can search on more than one attribute of a record, not just on a single attribute.
-For example, in an Account picker, users can search on account name, address details, and contact name.
+A cx-picker is a special kind of picker on a dynamic choice list field.
+With cx-pickers, users can search on more than one attribute of a record, not just on a single attribute.
+For example, in an Account picker, users can search not just on account name, but also on address, and contact name.
 The screenshot below illustrates a search on city name.

 This screenshot illustrates how the keyword search works in a picker.